 CANYONS AND DESERTS OF THE COLORADO PLATEAU:

 Why is the canyon country of southern Utah--once thought to be a useless wasteland--now home to five of America's greatest national parks and seven outstanding national monuments?
-In my next book (due in Spring 2020 from the University of Utah Press) I take a look at how native Utahns and visitors to our state have viewed the landscape of the Colorado Plateau over the past 150 years, and examine how changing attitudes toward these lands led to the creation of Utah's signature national parks.
+In my next book (due next year from the University of Utah Press) I take a look at how native Utahns and visitors to our state have viewed the landscape of the Colorado Plateau over the past 150 years, and examine how changing attitudes toward these lands led to the creation of Utah's signature national parks.
 As part of a much larger wild land expanse, these park units face multiple challenges from increased use and from development beyond their borders.

 Above Double Arch in Arches National Park.
 NPS photo by MacKenzie Reed.
 Top: George C. Fraser and G.C.
 Fraser, Jr., in Cathedral Valley, 1915, Photo by Dave Rust, courtesy Mrs. Eldon Rasmussen.